thinklikeadesigner/web_project_4/README.md

 **Technologies and Techniques**

 I used these functions in the following ways:

-Principles of OOP were applied.
-Functionalities are split into modules which contain classes.
+- Principles of OOP were applied.
+- Functionalities are split into modules which contain classes.

-**querySelector()** was used to select elements from html

-**addEventListener()** was used to check for user actions on page

-**preventDefault()** was used to prevent website from following default behavior

-**forEach()** was used to add cards from an array

-**prepend()** was used along with <template> to add an entire card to the page at once.

-**keydown** event handlwer was used to listen for the Esc key in order to close a modal

-**event.target** was used to specify what element was clicked, so that only clicking outside the modal closed it.
+## New

+- Classes are now loosely coupled for reusability
+- Project now built with webpack

 I also used form validation techniques for a responsive UI.
-The user will now prompted when:
+The user will now be prompted when:

 - They left a field empty when completing the form
 - They did not enter a valid URL for the image
 - They did not use at least 2 characters for the name or description
 - They did not use at least 1 character for the image title